Question: Should I hire an outside mastering engineer to finish my album?

 Mastering is the final stage of album production.
 In this stage, the mastering engineer listens to all of the song mixes back to back and applies “equalization” and “compression” to each song separately to help them sit well together.
 This helps an album feel like an album and not just a song compilation.
 This process also brings loudness and frequency response consistency across all the songs.
 This means that the listener wont have to adjust their volume, treble or bass controls for each song.
 They can put the album on, set the controls the way they like them, and then enjoy the album without having to make further adjustments.

-The mastering engineer also uses large far-field speakers rather than the smaller near-field speakers that the mixing engineer uses and this allows them to hear and trim out unwanted super low frequencies that rob a mix of clarity and can tax playback systems.
+Another common remedy that mastering engineers apply is the removal of super low frequencies that are unheard during the mixing process.
+Because the mastering engineer uses large far-field speakers rather than near-field speakers which are used in mixing, they can hear and therefore, trim out unwanted low frequencies that rob a mix of clarity and can tax playback stereo systems.

 The best case scenario is when the mixing and mastering engineer work together.
 Then the mastering studio becomes an integral aspect of album production because the mixer can send early mixes to be “test mastered” and the mastering engineer can give feedback to the mixer.

-The mastering engineer’s objective view not only can help the mixing engineer become satisfied, but their presence has an immense bearing on the quality of the release.
-The mixing engineer is so close to the music, so emotionally tied to it, that the mastering engineer’s objective ear is perhaps the most important aspect of their involvement in the process.
+The mastering engineer’s objective view not only can help the mixing engineer become satisfied, but their presence has an important bearing on the quality of the release.
+The mixing engineer is so close to the music, so emotionally tied to it, that the mastering engineer’s objective ear is a great boon to the album creation process.
 This also puts a lot of responsibility on the mastering engineer because they have something sacred to the artist and engineer in their hands.
 A professional mastering engineer must be fully aware of this!
-Imperial Mastering was founded by Colin Davis, a life long musician and performance artist who knows exactly what the artist is going through because he is also going through the same process in his own creative life, even today.